Suggestions for securing your operation, and explanations of AngelTrack's many security features.

 The logon page automatically defends against attempts to guess logon names, by refusing to confirm or deny whether any particular logon name is valid.

 AngelTrack will even allow the attacker to attempt a self-service password reset via email, offering them a fake email address so that they cannot tell whether a logon name is valid.
 This is why, if you accidentally try to logon with the wrong username, you might see AngelTrack offer to send a password reset message to an email address that you don't recognize.
-AngelTrack won't actually send that email, this is attempting to disrupt brute-force attacks.
+AngelTrack won't actually send that email.

 Securing Desktop Computers